Eunsong/SpinDynamicsSimulator/README.md

      0      <j-1>0       J1_FM

 This completes our topology file for simulating Ferromagnetic Square lattice.
 Put all the above in a file topol.top.

+We now need to define simulation specific parameters.
+First, let's name our simulation.
+The name of the simulation will be printed in .into file when simulation is done.
+And most importantly, we need to decide what type of simulation will be carried out.
+Since constructing a ground state configuration for Ferromagnetic state is straight forward(and is properly configured in our topology file constructed above), we will skip the nonlinear simulation and do linear simulation right away.

+    title                   = SquareLattice_FerroMagnet
+    runtype                 = linear  #linear of nonlinear

+Next, we need to define size of each time step, number of time steps, and Gilbert damping constant.
+There is no unique optimum value for these parameters.
+They depend on your system size, and interactions.
+Generally, I would suggest to start with time step size of 0.02 to 0.1, and ten to hundereds of thousands of time steps.
+For damping constant, something around 0.01 would work find for linear simulation to obtain spin-wave, and around 0.4-0.5 for nonlinear simulation for obtaining ground state configuration.

+    dt                      = 0.02  #time step size
+    ntstep                  = 50000 #number of time steps alpha                   = 0.02  #Gilbert damping constant